Teen planned to shoot ex-girlfriend at school, documents say

 ALBUQUERQUE, N.M.
-(AP) — Police say a note found in a 16-year-old New Mexico boy’s pocket indicated that he had planned to kill his ex-girlfriend and others on Valentine’s Day, when he fired a gunshot inside his high school.
+(AP) — A note found in a 16-year-old boy’s pocket indicated that he had planned to kill his ex-girlfriend and others on Valentine’s Day, when he fired a gunshot inside his high school, according to documents filed by authorities in court.

-No one was injured in the shooting Thursday morning at V. Sue Cleveland High School in Rio Rancho, a suburb of Albuquerque.
+No one was injured in the shooting that happened Thursday morning before classes started at V. Sue Cleveland High School in Rio Rancho, a suburb of Albuquerque.

-A search warrant affidavit filed by authorities in court and obtained by the Albuquerque Journal on Friday said that the teen also intended to kill himself, but instead put down the weapon after opening fire and ran to a dry wash where he was arrested.
+A witness had told authorities in a search warrant affidavit obtained by the Albuquerque Journal on Friday that the 16-year-old suspect had approached three other students sitting in an alcove before opening fire.

-Citing surveillance video, police said they teen wore a ski mask that he took off before entering the school.
+The Associated Press is not naming the suspect because of his age.
+He is facing charges of attempting to commit murder and unlawfully carrying a deadly weapon onto school grounds.
+Online court records do not yet list a defense attorney who could provide comment on the boy’s behalf.

 Most Read Nation & World Stories